HazyResearch/fonduer/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 **Does your pull request fix any issue.**
 Cite the issue id.

-## Description of proposed changes
+## Description of the proposed changes
 A clear and concise description of what you propose.

 ## Test plan